ushnamalikk/vibely/README.md

-# Vibely
+# Vibely: Context-Aware Music Retrieval

-Vibely is a context-aware music retrieval model that recommends songs based on descriptive "vibes" instead of traditional genre or artist tags.
-This repository includes the implementation, data files, and supporting materials for training and deploying the model.
+Vibely is a context-aware music retrieval project that uses user-generated comments and song metadata to recommend tracks based on descriptive "vibes" rather than traditional genre or artist tags.
+This repository includes the core implementation, data files, and supporting materials.

 ---

 ## Features
 - **Context-Aware Retrieval**:
-  - Trained on user-generated comments scraped from YouTube, allowing recommendations based on mood, emotions, or specific contextual keywords.

-- **Integration with FAISS**:
+  - Uses YouTube comments and metadata to capture emotional and contextual descriptions of songs.
+- **Efficient Filtering**:
-  - Uses FAISS (Facebook AI Similarity Search) for efficient filtering and indexing of relevant comments, ensuring a high-quality training dataset.
+  - Integrates FAISS (Facebook AI Similarity Search) to filter irrelevant data and improve search efficiency.
 - **Rich Metadata**:
-  - Leverages song metadata and listener feedback to improve the precision and context of recommendations.
+  - Provides detailed song information including title, artist, album, duration, and view count.

 ---

 ## Files

-### 1. `songs_metadata.json`
+### 1. `ArtistList.txt`
-- **Description**: Contains metadata for each song, including:
-  - **Title**: The name of the song.
-  - **Artist**: The performer(s) of the song.
+- **Description**: Contains a list of artists featured in the music database.
-  - **Album Name**: The album or collection the song is part of.
-  - **View Count**: Number of times the song has been played.
+- **Purpose**: Provides a reference for artist-based filtering and querying.

+### 2. `ArtistStatus.json`
-  - **Duration**: The length of the song.
+- **Description**: Tracks the active/inactive status of the listed artists.
-  - **URL**: Link to access the song (e.g., YouTube link).
+- **Purpose**: Helps determine the availability of songs by specific artists.

-### 2. `comments_dict.json`
+### 3. `comments.json`
-- **Description**: Contains user-generated comments for each song.
-Each entry corresponds to a particular song and includes YouTube comments, providing:
+- **Description**: Includes user-generated comments for various songs, capturing listener reactions and emotional responses.
-  - Listener reactions, thoughts, and emotional responses.
-  - Context for training the model to identify song "vibes."
+- **Purpose**: Used as training data for understanding song "vibes."

+### 4. `SongCollection.json`
+- **Description**: Stores user feedback on songs, including individual comment threads.
+- **Purpose**: Provides additional insights for analyzing audience engagement.

+### 5. `SongInfo.json`
+- **Description**: Contains detailed metadata for each song, including:
+  - **Title**
+  - **Artist**
+  - **Album Name**
+  - **View Count**
+  - **Duration**
+  - **YouTube URL**
+- **Purpose**: Serves as the primary dataset for song metadata.

 ---

+## Code Files

+### 1. `Collector.py`
+- **Description**: Handles data collection, including scraping and processing YouTube comments and metadata.
+- **Purpose**: Automates the data acquisition process.

+### 2. `Comment.py`
+- **Description**: Processes and structures comments for training and analysis.
+- **Purpose**: Ensures the comments are cleaned and ready for integration into the model.

+### 3. `Scraper.py`
+- **Description**: Custom scraper for retrieving YouTube metadata and comments.
+- **Purpose**: Fetches additional details not included in the original dataset.

+---

 ## Usage

-1. **Preprocessing the Data**:
-   - Process and clean the metadata and comments to prepare the training dataset:
-     ```bash
-     python src/preprocess.py --metadata_file data/songs_metadata.json --comments_file data/comments_dict.json
-     ```
+1. **Data Preparation**:
+   - Use `Collector.py` and `Scraper.py` to fetch and preprocess data.

-2. **Training the Model**:
+2. **Analysis**:
-   - Train the music retrieval model using the cleaned dataset:
-     ```bash
-     python src/train.py
-     ```

-3. **Using the Retrieval System**:
-   - Query the system for recommendations based on descriptive keywords:
-     ```bash
-     python src/search.py --query "uplifting summer vibes"
-     ```
+   - Analyze user comments and song metadata using `Comment.py`.

+3. **Integration**:
+   - Use the processed data for model training and retrieval system development.

 ---

-## Future Work
-- **Enhanced Data Sources**: Include user comments from other platforms to diversify the dataset.
-- **Advanced Embeddings**: Experiment with more sophisticated embedding models to capture nuanced song descriptions.
-- **Web Deployment**: Deploy the system as an interactive web application for real-world usage.

----

 ## Contact
-For questions, contributions, or collaborations, feel free to open an issue in the repository or reach out directly.
+For questions or collaboration, please open an issue in the repository or reach out directly.